 TCPA litigator involves lawsuits under the Telephone Consumer Protection Act (TCPA).
 As you probably know, TCPA was designed to protect consumers against unethical and unwanted telemarketing phone calls.
 By filing lawsuits, consumers can get direct compensation for the abuse of their phone numbers—which can cost businesses millions of dollars.

 Phone validator APIs offer a wide range of information.
-Now, select Searchbug APIs indicate numbers involved in TCPA litigator since 2000.
+Now, select Searchbug APIs indicate numbers involved in TCPA litigation since 2000.
 Wouldn’t you like to know?

 Uses for Phone Validator API